Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

 • Policyholder’s relatives in the same household

-• Passengers (if they don’t have their own PIP coverage to place claim under)
+• Passengers (if they don’t have their own PIP coverage to place a claim under)

 • Other authorized drivers of your insured vehicle

-• Policyholder and family members if they are injured while riding in someone else’s car
+• Policyholders and family members if they are injured while riding in someone else’s car

-• Policyholder and family members if struck by another vehicle when a pedestrian (in some states).
+• Policyholders and family members if struck by another vehicle when a pedestrian (in some states).

 Injured man after car accidentThe exact benefits offered by PIP vary by state, and there may be a deductible due before the benefits kick in.
-Coverage varies widely among states, so the terms of your policy will note your specific benefits, but in general personal injury protection coverage includes:
+Coverage varies widely among states, so the terms of your policy will note your specific benefits, personal injury protection coverage typically includes:

 • Medical expenses – May include reasonable charges for medical, hospital, surgical, nursing, dental, ambulance and x-ray services.
 Necessary medications, medical supplies and prosthetic devices may also be covered.